Daniel Liberal

-Daniel e Cruz Liberal (born 22 April 2000) is a professional footballer who plays as right-back for Trofense.
+Daniel e Cruz Liberal (born 22 April 2000) is a professional footballer who plays as right-back for Anadia.
 Born in Portugal, he represents the Angola national team.

 Professional career

 Liberal began his senior career with Trofense, and helped them win the 2020–21 Campeonato de Portugal and earn promotion to the Liga Portugal 2.
 He made his professional debut with Trofense in a 2–2 Liga Portugal 2 tie with Porto B on 7 August 2021.

 International career

 Born in Portugal, Liberal is of Angolan descent.
 He is a youth international for Angola.
 He debuted with the Angola national team in a 1–1 2022 FIFA World Cup qualification tie with Libya on 16 November 2021.